The new Rules of Golf 2019 take effect on 1st January 2019. The key changes include:

 - An extra relief option for an unplayable ball, allowing the ball to be played from outside the bunker with a two stroke penalty.

-- Expanded use of red penalty areas where lateral relief is allowed.
+- Expanded use of red penalty areas where lateral relief is allowed (used on the 13th hole at MGC).

 - No penalty for moving loose impediments, touching the ground or water or taking a practice swing in a Penalty Area.